In Practice

 Policies and Practices

-Examples of policies and practices that we review on an ongoing basis include hiring, onboarding, retention and mentoring of faculty and staff, professional boundaries policies, evaluation processes, processes for student support and guidance, admissions and financial aid processes, parent communication, orientation activities for students, and academic scheduling, among others.
+Examples of policies and practices that we review on an ongoing basis include hiring, onboarding, retention, and mentoring of faculty and staff, professional boundaries policies, evaluation processes, processes for student support and guidance, admissions and financial aid processes, family communication, orientation activities for students, and academic scheduling, among others.

 Students

-The school has directed significant time and effort toward being more responsive to students’ voices around these issues.
+The School has directed significant time and effort toward being more responsive to students’ voices around issues of diversity, equity, inclusion, and belonging.
 How administrators and faculty understand and respond to students’ experiences in and out of the classroom is continuously being recalibrated and expanded upon.

 Lower Middle School Workshops

-Fourth and fifth graders participate in periodic workshops with staff from the Diversity and Institutional Equity Office that cover foundational concepts in equity work, including how to listen to each other and disagree productively, defining and understanding categories of social identifiers (e.g. nationality, religion, age, race, gender, ethnicity, class, sexuality, and ability), and understanding the difference between generalizations and stereotypes.
+Fourth and fifth graders participate in bi-weekly workshops that cover foundational concepts in equity work, including how to listen to each other and disagree productively, defining and understanding categories of social identifiers (e.g. nationality, religion, age, race, gender, ethnicity, class, sexuality, and ability), and understanding the difference between generalizations and stereotypes.

-In the High School, Friday Meeting, a time when no students have scheduled classes, continues to be a cornerstone of diversity and equity programming.
+The High School Monday Meeting, a time when no students have scheduled classes, continues to be a cornerstone of diversity and equity programming.
 Race-based affinity spaces that take place in that block were recently expanded to accommodate student feedback.
-In alternating weeks, Friday Meeting hosts speakers or student-led workshops on topics related to diversity and equity.

 GUST

 GUST, Get Uncomfortable and Start Talking, is a student-led mini-conference originally created by students of color from the class of 2015.
-High school students create, organize and facilitate workshops for their peers that explore topics around identity, diversity, and equity.
+High school students create, organize, and facilitate workshops for their peers that explore topics around identity, diversity, and equity.
 Since its inception, GUST has expanded to two half-day conferences per year along with a few “MiniGUSTs” (one-period workshops) in between.
-The middle school recently held its first MS GUST as well.
+The Middle School recently held its first GUST as well.

 Student-Led Groups and Spaces

-Other recent groups and spaces in the middle and high schools include Sexuality and Gender Alliance (SAGA), Women in Math and Science, Black Student Union (BSU), Asian Student Union (ASU), Jewish Student Alliance (JSA), and a middle school Equity Book Club, among others.
+Other groups and spaces in the Middle and High Schools include Sexuality and Gender Alliance (SAGA), Women in Math and Science, Black Student Union (BSU), Asian Student Union (ASU), Jewish Student Alliance (JSA), among others.
 These student-generated, student-led groups and spaces involve faculty in an advising capacity.

 Middle School/High School Mentoring